-Step Action 1 Open the App and tap the scan button () .
-Note: If the Ready to Scan dialog disappears, tap the scan button () again.
-2 Hold the top of your iPhone near the Sensor until you hear a tone and/or feel a vibration.
+Step Action 1 Open the App. iPhone Users: Tap the scan button ●)).
+Note: If the Ready to Scan dialog disappears, tap the scan button (3)) again.
+Android Users: Hold the back of your phone near the Sensor.
+If scan sounds are turned on, you will get two separate tones along with the vibrations when your Sensor has been scanned.
+2 Hold your phone near the Sensor until you hear a tone and/or feel a vibration.